mahuti/Pos-Module/README.md

 ## Installation

-Add module to the modules folder of AttractMode (make sure the correct permissions are set on the folder so that AttractMode can see the newly added module).
+Add the module file to the modules folder of AttractMode (make sure the correct permissions are set on the folder so that AttractMode can see the newly added module).
 Start (or restart) AttractMode.

 ## Use

 Multiple instances of the positioning module can be used.
 This can be useful for calculating both scaled and stretched values where some objects should be scaled and some just stretched.
+Multiple instances can be used together in one command... for instance a stretched x & y combined with scaled width and height.
+Typically I use scaling for all critical visual elements and stretching for colored objects or surfaces.

+    ```c++
     fe.load_module("pos");

     // create an array containing any values you want to set.
 You only need to pass the items you want.
 Any item not passed in will use a default */